-Latest sunrises happen in early January | EarthSky.org
+Latest sunrises (north) and sunsets (south) in early January | EarthSky.org

 At middle latitudes in the Southern Hemisphere, the sequence is: earliest sunrise in early December, longest day at the December solstice, latest sunset in early January.

-This natural order is part of what we can expect, every year, from nature.
+This natural order is part of what we can expect, every year, on our tilted Earth, pursuing our elliptical orbit around the sun.

 The December solstice always brings the shortest day to the Northern Hemisphere and the longest day to the Southern Hemisphere.
 But, clearly, the latest sunrise doesn’t coincide with the day of least daylight, and the latest sunset doesn’t happen on the day of greatest daylight.
 Why not?

 The main reason is that the Earth’s rotational axis is tilted 23.5o out of vertical to the plane of our orbit around the sun.
 A secondary reason is that the Earth’s orbit isn’t a perfect circle.
-Due to our eccentric orbit (that’s an orbit shaped like a squashed circle, with the sun slightly off its center), Earth travels fastest in January and slowest in July.
+Due to our eccentric orbit (that’s an orbit shaped like a squashed circle, with the sun slightly off center), Earth travels fastest in January and slowest in July.

 Clock time gets a bit out of sync with sun time – by about the tune of 1/2 minute per day for several weeks around the December solstice.